Clash in Paris: Preliminary matches

 After that, Becky Lynch defended Raw's Women's Intercontinental Championship against Nikki Bella.
 During the match, Bella applied the Fearless Lock on Lynch, who managed to reach the ropes to void the submission.
 At ringside, Lynch sent Bella into the steel steps.
 Bella then performed the Bella Buster on Lynch onto the steel steps.
 Inside the ring, Bella performed the Manhandle Slam on Lynch for a nearfall.
 In the end, as Bella attempted the Dis-arm-Lynch, Lynch countered into a backslide on Bella to retain the title.

 In the fourth match, Rusev took on Sheamus in a Good Ol' Fashioned Donnybrook Match.
 During the match, Rusev and Sheamus attacked each other with shillelaghs, chairs, kendo sticks, steel stairs, and whiskey barrels.
 Sheamus performed the Ten Beats of the Bodhran on Rusev while Rusev was laying on a whiskey barrel.
 Rusev attempted to escape into the crowd, however, Sheamus intercepted Rusev with a shillelagh and performed the Ten Beats of the Bodhran on Rusev again.
 Rusev attacked Sheamus with the steel steps and performed a bodyslam on Sheamus through a bar cabinet.
 While both combatants were perched atop some whiskey barrels, Rusev applied the Accolade on Sheamus who countered into a White Noise on Rusev off a whiskey barrel through tables.
 Inside the ring, Sheamus performed a Brogue Kick on Rusev for a nearfall.
 Rusev performed a Matchka Kick on Sheamus and struck Sheamus' back with a shillelagh for a nearfall.
 In the closing moments, Rusev applied the Accolade on Sheamus while wedging a shillelagh between Sheamus' teeth, forcing Sheamus to submit.

+John Cena defeated Logan Paul in Cena's first and only appearance at a PPV and livestreaming event in France.

 In the penultimate match, John Cena took on Logan Paul.
 During the match, Paul performed a pop-up European Uppercut on Cena.
 As Cena attempted an Attitude Adjustment on Paul, Paul countered into a buckshot lariat on Cena for a nearfall.
 Cena performed a Tornado DDT on Paul for a nearfall.
 Paul performed a Zig-Zag on Cena for a nearfall.
 Paul performed a swanton and a standing moonsault on Cena for nearfall.
 As Paul attempted Cena's "five moves of doom", Cena performed an Attitude Adjustment on Paul for a nearfall.
 Paul performed a Knockout Punch on Cena for a nearfall and Paul performed a Paul from Grace on Cena, for yet another nearfall.
 Cena performed a Styles Clash on Paul for a nearfall.
-In the end, Paul performed a middle-rope crossbody on Cena, who rolled through and performed the two more Attitude Adjustment on Paul to win the match.
+In the end, Paul performed a middle-rope crossbody on Cena, who rolled through and performed the two more Attitude Adjustments on Paul to win the match.